wadewuma/idx_stock_prices/README.md

 Individual investor may not be able to subscribe financial terminals.
 Yahoo!
 Finance provide us free dataset which I think suffices for technical analysis.
 In fact, it can be done using free programming software such as R. I believe it can also be done using other free software such as Python.
 Econometric method such as time series which may be useful to make investment decisions is beyond the scope of this repository.
-Hence I do not provide any analysis nor investment advice here.
+Hence I do not provide any investment advice here.
 Enjoy!